polybase/polybase-db-docs/docs/collection.md

 ### Schema

 The schema is defined using the `schema` property of your collection definition.
 It defines the structure of data that can be stored in the collection, as well as the rules for reading and writing to it.
-The schema definition may look familiar, that's because it uses [JSON Schema](https://json-schema.org/) syntax.

 ### Indexes

 Indexes are a list of fields in addition to the document's `id` field that should be indexed.
 You need to ensure that all fields that are included in a `where` or `sort` clause are included in the indexes.

-For example, if you

 ```ts
 const collectionReference = db.collection("your-namespace/cities")